-- A. The City's Storm Water Management PlanBased on federal and Storm Water Specifications state law, MDEQ requires the City to obtain and maintain coverage under the MS4 Permit, and abide by applicable water quality laws and regulations. - B. Pursuant to the Safe Drinking Water Act of 1974, the City must also report on dry wells that are part of the City's storm water infrastructure.
+- A. Based on federal and state law, MDEQ requires the City to obtain and maintain coverage under the MS4 Permit, and abide by applicable water quality laws and regulations. - B. Pursuant to the Safe Drinking Water Act of 1974, the City must also report on dry wells that are part of the City's storm water infrastructure.
 An owner or operator of a dry well on private property is required to submit its inventory information directly to the USEPA.
-Owners or operators of dry wells on private property shall not rely on the City to submit their inventory for them. - C. The administrative rules adopted pursuant to this chapter, which include the Construction Site BMP Manuals and Post-Construction BMP Design StandardsManual, outline appropriatethe BMPs to control the volume, rate, and potential of pollutants in storm water runoff from new development and redevelopment projects asthat may be appropriate to minimize the generation, transport, and discharge of pollutants and comply with federal and state water quality laws. - D. The City supports and encourages the use of post-construction storm water management controls that rely on low-impact development and green infrastructure techniques.
-In addition to reducing and delaying runoff volumes, these techniques can also reduce pollutant levels in storm water, enhance aquifer recharge, protect surface water from storm water runoff, increase carbon sequestration, mitigate urban heat islands, and increase wildlife habitat. - E7 Any owner or operator engaged in activities or operations, which will or may result in pollutants entering storm water, the MS4storm water system, or state waters, shall implement BMPs to the maximum extent practicable to provide protection from discharge into the MS4.
+Owners or operators of dry wells on private property shall not rely on the City to submit their inventory for them. - C. The administrative rules adopted pursuant to this chapter, which include the Construction Site BMP Manuals and Post-Construction BMP Design Manual, outline the BMPs to control the volume, rate, and potential of pollutants in storm water runoff from new development and redevelopment projects that may be appropriate to minimize the generation, transport, and discharge of pollutants and comply with federal and state water quality laws. - D. The City supports and encourages the use of post-construction storm water management controls that rely on low-impact development and green infrastructure techniques.
+In addition to reducing and delaying runoff volumes, these techniques can also reduce pollutant levels in storm water, enhance aquifer recharge, protect surface water from storm water runoff, increase carbon sequestration, mitigate urban heat islands, and increase wildlife habitat. - E. Any owner or operator engaged in activities or operations, which will or may result in pollutants entering storm water, the storm water system, or state waters, shall implement BMPs to the maximum extent practicable.
 BMPs shall be provided and maintained at the owner or operator's expense.
-The Public Works Director shall have the authority to require the installation, operation, maintenance, and/or replacement of BMPs as well as the authority to order the removal of temporary BMPs.
+The Director shall have the authority to require the installation, operation, maintenance, and/or replacement of BMPs as well as the authority to order the removal of temporary BMPs.